cawasser/rccst/README.md

          3. [X] client must subscribe to  (replacing :dummy, :something-else, and :a-third-thing)
              1. [X] :number
              2. [X] :string
-18. [X] refactor `routes/routes`
+17. [X] refactor `routes/routes`
-19. [X] Remove "Broadcast" (Concept22 doesn't really support this notion of the server publishing on a timer)
+18. [X] Remove "Broadcast" (Concept22 doesn't really support this notion of the server publishing on a timer)
-20. [X] split into api // data-source
+19. [X] split into api // data-source
      1. [X] version
      2. [X] lookup
-21. [X] Destructure hash-map keys out of Components at function boundaries
+20. [X] Destructure hash-map keys out of Components at function boundaries
      1. [X] api
      2. [X] login
      3. [X] lookup - n/a
      4. [X] subscribe
      5. [X] version - n/a
+21. [X] do we (can we?) need to stop the database connection using next.jdbc?

 ## Future Plans